kevinleedrum/vue-svg-icon-demo/README.md

 # Vue SVG Icon Demo

-This is a demo repo for an in-progress article on creating an easy SVG icon system in Vue.
+This is a demo repo for a CSS-Tricks article on building [A Font-Like SVG Icon System for Vue](https://css-tricks.com/a-font-like-svg-icon-system-for-vue/).

 [View Live Demo](https://nervous-noyce-943776.netlify.app/)